 On the other hand, if you run a business site with thousands of visitors per hour, it becomes essential to be more selective.
 Now you're going to enter your ad group bid.
 I'll enter anything here just get us started.
 And, finally, if you've got your ad copy ready, this would be where you would enter your ad copy.
 But of course there are different ad types that we'll be able to use, which we'll cover at another point in time.

 Whether you've got your ads created or still waiting for the copywriting team, that's fine, you can just proceed at this point because we can always come back to it.
 For now, we just click on CREATE CAMPAIGN.
 And once you've done that, it will give you a list of anything that is still outstanding, and as you can see, the only item here that is outstanding is to create an ad.
 These were just our first couple of steps to set up a remarketing campaign.

 From here, we need to develop our ability to revisit this campaign and we need to optimize the settings for better conversions and return on investment.

-- Switching between AdWords and Analytics
+- Differentiate between Google AdWords and Google Analytics

 - Identify the five different types of remarketing campaigns available with Google

 - Recognize the definition of a remarketing tag